bcaldwell/go-dns-providers/README.md

   - `CreateDnsEntry` to create a new dns entry
   - `DeleteDnsEntry` to delete an extisting dns entry

-For us with [crypto/acme](https://godoc.org/golang.org/x/crypto/acme) the following function will be exposed:
+For use with [crypto/acme](https://godoc.org/golang.org/x/crypto/acme) the following function will be exposed:
   - `challengeSetup` to create dns entry to pass challenge
   - `challengeCleanup` to remove dns challenge entry